 Petitions of objection or support may also be submitted and will be considered provided that:

 The Council will not accept representations received after the expiry of the 21 day neighbour notification period or, where an application needs to be formally advertised as a statutory notice in the local newspaper, the expiry of that advertisement period (whichever is the later).
 It is therefore important that you submit any representations as soon as possible and certainly within these time periods or your representation will not be considered.
+Representations which are received late or which solely raise matters which are not material planning considerations will neither be acknowledged nor displayed online.

 Where an application is the subject of fewer than 6 letters of objection, complies with Council policy and considered acceptable in all other material planning respects, then it will be determined under powers (i.e. it will not go before the Planning Applications Committee).
 For further details on this matter, please see the Scheme of Delegation document on the Planning Application Forms and Guidance page.